Finders Keepers (2015 film): Synopsis

 Both men become fixated on the leg to the extent that it interferes with their personal lives.
 Depression over the incident leads John further into drug abuse, and he ends up homeless and living under a bridge.
 Whisnant becomes obsessed with marketing himself to the local community as "The Foot Man", spending money on shirts, fliers, and other promotional merchandise for a business venture that doesn't exist yet.
 His wife tells him that she is considering divorcing him due to his behavior; Whisnant retorts that he will be happy and productive once he is famous and has his own television show.

 In 2006, Judge Mathis learns of the feud between the men and agrees to have them on his show.
 Mathis chastises Whisnant for his behavior and orders him to return the leg to John, but tells John that he must reimburse Whisnant $5,000 for the cost of the storage shed.
 Noticing that John has arrived to court high on drugs, Mathis offers to help him get treatment.
 John agrees and Mathis pays for him to go to a rehab facility.
 John successfully recovers from his addictions, returns to work, and gets engaged.
 An area vet agrees to taxidermy the leg for him, and John completes the memorial to his father.

 Whisnant remains bitter over the loss of the leg and continues trying to make himself a local celebrity.
 He is hired to appear on a reality television show, but gets into an argument with the producers when he learns that aspects of the show are staged.
 He finally concludes that the barbecue grill in which he found the leg is cursed, and decides that he can only lift the curse by throwing it into the ocean.
 The film ends with Whisnant going on talk radio to announce his candidacy for President of the United States in the 2016 Presidential Election.

 Aftermath

 Whisnant continued to promote himself as "The Foot Man" for the next ten years, selling merchandise, appearing on podcasts, and attempting to sell a book of essays.
 In 2014 he was arrested after employees saw him driving around a Wells Fargo brandishing a .38 revolver; he was later released into the care of a local hospital for unspecified reasons.
 After years of struggling with morbid obesity, Whisnant suffered a fatal heart attack in November 2016.
 He was memorialized by Film School Rejects, on whose podcast he appeared after the film came out.

 Reception

-As of August 2016, the film had a 98% "certified fresh" rating on the review aggregator website Rotten Tomatoes.
+As of August 2016, the film had a 98% rating on the review aggregator website Rotten Tomatoes.
 Writing for RogerEbert.com, Nick Allen wrote "“Finders Keepers” succeeds with a staggering amount of empathy when its narrative focuses on more than a prized foot, and centers on two men experiencing life phenomenons bigger than them."